-This year the conference will be held at the UNSW Kensington Campus, Sydney.
+This year the conference will be held at The Roundhouse, on the grounds of the UNSW Kensington Campus, Sydney.

 You can view a map of the campus here.